syncfusion-content/xamarin-docs/Xamarin/SfSparkline/customize-data-points.md

 ---
 layout: post
 title: Customize data in Syncfusion Sparkline control for Xamarin.Forms
-description: Customize data points in Xamarin.Forms Sparkline
+description: How to customize data points in Essential Xamarin.Forms Sparkline.
+Describes how to apply color for different data points.
 platform: xamarin
 control: Sparkline
 documentation: ug